voteliquid/blog/_posts/2016-10-13-dont-care-about-politics.md

 <img src="/assets/article_images/2016-10-13-dont-care-about-politics/bad-politicians-elected-by-not-voting.png" alt="Our current notion of &quot;civic duty&quot;" width="300" />

-### Liquid democracy does away with this idea.
+### Liquid democracy removes these requirements.

-One big difference is there's no more need for once-every-4-year legislative elections.
-Once you've found someone you respect, you can stick with them as long as you like.
+Liquid democracy isn't winner-take-all, so there's no pressure to stop a bad candidate from taking office and representing the entire district.

-More importantly, liquid democracy isn't winner-take-all, so there's no pressure to stop a bad candidate from taking office and representing the entire district.
+In fact, in a complete liquid democracy, there's no need for once-every-4-year legislative elections.
+Once you've found someone you trust, you could stick with them as long as you like.

-And lastly, you don't have to leave your home to get involved.
-You can take part in your liquid democracy online or from your phone.
+And, when you do want to be involved, you don't even have to leave your home.
+You could vote right from your phone or a computer.

-This all adds up to make a more convenient democracy than what we have today.
+We can create a better political process, and still make it easier for the busiest among us.